magomimmo/modern-cljs/README.md

 if the ClojureScript language is only a couple of years old, you're right.
 It just happens that I started this series while trying to port on ClojureScript few examples from the
 [Modern JavaScript: Develop and Design][34] book.
-It's correct title should have been `current-cljs`.
+Its correct title should have been `current-cljs`.
 Now it's too late to change it.

 ## Required background